US justice department moves to drop Flynn charges | DW | 01.12.2020

-The US Department of Justice (DOJ) on Monday moved to dismiss charges against President Trump's former security adviser Michael Flynn, arguing the charges are moot following Trump's presidential pardon of Flynn last week.
+The US Department of Justice (DOJ) on Monday asked a federal judge to dismiss charges against President Trump's former security adviser Michael Flynn, arguing the charges are moot following Trump's presidential pardon of Flynn last week.

 The motion, filed by the US attorney for the District of Colombia, included a release of Trump's official pardon document.